 The South Asian Honey Bee

-If you come across a covered bee’s nest that is suspended in a dark space—like a hollow tree trunk or a rock cavity—its most likely to be a colony of Asian honey bees.
+If you come across a covered bee’s nest that is suspended in a dark space—like a hollow tree trunk or a rock cavity—it is most likely to be a colony of Asian honey bees.
 They can be found quite commonly throughout the urban and rural landscapes of Sri Lanka.

 The Dwarf Honey Bee